Aberfan Disaster Tribunal: The hearings

 The tribunal sat for 76 days – the longest inquiry of its type in British history up to that time – taking evidence from 136 witnesses, examining 300 exhibits and hearing 2,500,000 words of testimony, which included the history of mining in the area together with the region's geological conditions.
 The tribunal report observed that "much of the time of the Tribunal could have been saved if ... the National Coal Board had not stubbornly resisted every attempt to lay the blame where it so clearly must rest — at their door."
 Not until day 49 had an NCB witness conceded that tip safety arrangements had been inadequate; not until day 65 had one conceded that (contrary to the assertions of Lord Robens, the Chairman of the NCB) the instability of Tip 7 could clearly have been foreseen, and that this had been known within the NCB "even before the formal sittings of the inquiry had started" (italicised in original).
 Robens was then invited to testify (effectively to explain NCB failure publicly to correct his statements once they were known to be erroneous).
-He said that he had known before the inquiry started that instability of the tip was foreseeable.
+He said that he had known before the inquiry started that the instability of the tip was foreseeable.
 During cross-examination he "gave inconsistent answers": the tribunal was invited by NCB counsel to disregard Robens' evidence and did so.
 The tribunal retired on 28 April 1967 to consider its conclusions, publishing its report on 3 August.